neo4j-drivers/neo4j-drivers.github.io/packstream/packstream-specification-1.md

 An instant capturing the date, the time, and the time zone.

-The time zone information is specified with a zone offset.
+The time zone information is specified with a zone offset from UTC.

 ```
 DateTime::Structure(